w3c/wot/minutes/td/2026042930/Readme.md

 Mahda: We can create new properties for each, but that would explode in complexity.

-Ege: In a way, it becomes—
+Ege: In a way, the TD becomes too big to understand with way too many affordances.

 #### RML